 LLE plays a lead role in the validation of the performance of cryogenic target implosions, essential to all forms of ICF ignition.
-LLE is responsible for a number of critical elements within the Integrated Experimental Teams (IET's) supporting the demonstration of indirect-drive ignition on the NIF and is the lead laboratory for the validation of the polar-drive approach to ignition on the NIF.
-LLE has also developed, tested, and constructed a number of diagnostics that are being used on the NIF for the NIC.
-During this past year, progress in the inertial fusion research program continued in three principal areas: NIC experiments and experiments in support of NIC; development of diagnostics for experiments on the NIF, OMEGA, and OMEGA EP; and theoretical analysis and design efforts aimed at improving direct-drive–ignition capsule designs (including polar-drive–ignition designs) and advanced ignition concepts such as shock ignition and fast ignition.
-In this volume we report in detail on these inertial fusion research efforts.
+LLE is responsible for a number of critical elements within the Integrated Experimental Teams supporting the demonstration of indirect-drive ignition on the NIF and is the lead laboratory for the validation of the polar-drive (PD) approach to ignition on the NIF.
+LLE has also developed, tested, and constructed a number of diagnostics that are being used at both the Omega Facility and the NIF.
+During this past year, progress in the inertial fusion research program continued in three principal areas: ICF experiments and experiments in support of ICF; theoretical analysis and design efforts aimed at improving direct-drive–ignition capsule designs (including polar-drive–ignition designs) and advanced ignition concepts such as shock ignition and fast ignition; and development of diagnostics for experiments on the NIF, OMEGA, and OMEGA EP.
+In this volume, we report in detail on these efforts.

 Lasers, Optical Materials, and Advanced Technology